Skatteetaten/mva-meldingen/docs/kompensasjon_eng/test/index.md

 System providers are responsible for carrying out tests themselves.
 Focus should be to verify that the validation and submission services work as expected.
 The implementation guide is the essential guide for getting the solution in place for system providers.

-The project team will contribute with debugging, bug fixing, and following up of cases that are sent into the test environment.

-The project team is available via Slack for technical clarifications and for direct contact with developers and test managers.
-The project team can also be reached via mva-modernisering@skatteetaten.no.
-Contact us here to receive access to Slack.

 ## The test environment and test data

 System providers must have test environments which can make use of synthetic data